transitland/www-transit-land/_posts/2017-10-12-placeholder-operators.md

 If you do know the GTFS feed, [submit it to the Feed Registry here](https://transit.land/feed-registry/feeds/new).

-(We are also missing operators from elsewhere in the world, but please check the [Feed Registry](/feed-registry) before submitting a place outside the countries listed above.)
+(We are also missing operators from elsewhere in the world, but please check the [Feed Registry](/feed-registry) before submitting a place outside the countries and contintents listed above.)

 You can explore the coverage we have in the world using [Mobility Explorer](https://mapzen.com/mobility/explorer/).
 Search or pan to any area on earth and click "Show Operators".
 Or use the [Transitland Datastore API](/documentation/datastore/api-endpoints.html) to query the `/api/v1/operators` endpoint from your favorite scripting language or command-line tool.